SarahSoutoul/in-your-tech-era/guide.md

 In this guide, you'll learn how to implement a theme switcher for your Clerk-powered Next.js application.
 This switcher will allow users to toggle between light and dark modes, ensuring that both your app and Clerk’s UI components adapt accordingly.

 This will be achieved by using [next-themes](https://www.npmjs.com/package/next-themes), a lightweight theme management library for Next.js apps.
-It provides an easy and quick way to implement dark mode and theme switching by managing the theme state using local storage and class-based styling.
+It helps implement dark mode and theme switching by managing the theme state using local storage and class-based styling.

 > [!NOTE]
 > **How does `next-themes` work?**